geomalgo/geomalgo-doc/index.rst

 ``geomalgo`` provides a convenient Python API, and a Cython API to obtain ``C`` performances, typically for computation inside loops.

-Get started with the examples gallery, and read the details in API section.

 Installation
 ------------